 Our furniture is crafted from a variety of workshops across Vermont and each furniture maker has their own time-tested favorite finishes.
 The following are our most popular furniture finishes.

-The furniture in our Modern American Furniture, Contemporary Craftsman Furniture and Modern Shaker Furniture Collections has a traditional hand-rubbed oil and wax finish comprised of many coats of natural linseed oils that condition the wood, provide moisture resistance and enhance the natural color and beauty of the wood.
+The furniture in our Modern American Furniture, Contemporary Craftsman Furniture, Loft Furniture, Contemporary Cable and Modern Shaker Furniture Collections has a traditional hand-rubbed oil and wax finish comprised of many coats of natural linseed oils that condition the wood, provide moisture resistance and enhance the natural color and beauty of the wood.
 This finish produces a beautiful, rich patina but it does not seal the wood like the other finishes below.
 It is necessary to apply oil upon delivery and re-apply the oil periodically in order to maintain moisture resistance and the soft, supple feel that Vermont furniture has traditionally been famous for.
-We recommend re-applying oil once a day for the first week, once a week for the first month, once a month for the first year and once a year thereafter.
+We recommend re-applying oil about once per month for the first year and once a year thereafter.
 The rich patina of natural wood is enhanced by frequent oiling, and several coats build up a protective layer.
 The final decision regarding how often to use oil is yours but we do advise that frequent re-oiling results in a deeper, richer, color.
 Please see our furniture care page for more information.

 The furniture in our Cherry Moon, American Shaker and Vermont-Made Shaker Collections has a hand-rubbed finish comprised of natural linseed oils that condition the wood and poly gel that protects the wood from moisture.
 The tops of case goods receive a 3 coat finish: the base coat is a blend of linseed oil and poly gel, the next 2 coats are straight poly gel.
 Sides of case goods have 3 coats of linseed oil, with no poly gel.
 Dining table tops receive 5 coats of poly gel over the initial coat (a blend of linseed oil and poly gel).
 This blend of natural oil and poly gel offers a look and feel of natural oil, while providing greater resistance to spills and humidity changes.
 Care and maintenance of this furniture collection is easy.
 Tops of tables and case goods require routine dusting only.
 For sides of case goods and table legs, we do recommend application of linseed or lemon oil upon delivery and then about 1-3 times/year, depending on the humidity in your home.